Does Sunscreen Expire? Sunscreen Expiration Explained

 This means you’re at risk for sunburn, premature aging, skin damage, and skin cancer — all the issues that come along with too much sun exposure.

-If you accidentally spent a day in the sun with an expired sunscreen that did you no good, care for your skin after the fact with Babo Botanicals’s After Sun Soothing Hydrating Aloe Gel.
+If you accidentally spent a day in the sun using an expired sunscreen and are now sunburnt, care for your skin after the fact with Babo Botanicals After Sun Soothing Hydrating Aloe Gel.

 Apply this soothing, cooling, and quick-absorbing aloe vera gel to your face or body — wherever your sun-kissed skin needs some relief!